Step 3 of the PW Hiring Process

 3. Complete text interview

 If we are impressed with your online application you will receive a text message initiating a text chat with a member of the hiring team.
 It will be from store owner, Sherry, or our Outreach Director, Ande, or one of PW's managers.
-We are not slaves to our phones and don't expect you to be, either, so immediate replies by either party are not expected, but please reply within 12 hours, no more than 24 hours, of each text to keep the conversation going.
+We are not slaves to our phones and don't expect you to be, either, so immediate replies by either party are not expected!
+However, please try to reply within 12 hours, no more than 24 hours, of each text to keep the conversation going.

-We use a very simple, three color system.
-If you receive a text, you're in the green.
+We use a very simple, three color system for applicants.
+If you receive a text from us, you're in the green.
 That's where you want to stay to keep advancing.
-No reply within 24 hours moves your application back down from green to yellow.
+No reply within 24 hours moves your application down from green to yellow.
 If another 24 hours goes by with no reply your application will be moved from yellow to red and not seen again.
 If the text conversation goes well it will end with a call for your phone interview.

 All clocked in employees are held accountable for all information that was shared prior to their shift so they must be current on staff communications before clocking in.
 Some employees check communications regularly, others let them pile up and catch up the night before their next shift (our most common approach).
 Some even wait until they're in the parking lot and catch up right before they begin their next shift (but that is not recommended).
 How you handle your staff communication is up to you, as long as you are current before you clock in.